MasatoshiOhrui/Elementary-Weak-Solutions-of-the-Navier-Stokes-Equations-by-a-New-Fixed-Point-Theorem/README.md

 Our Elementary PDE Theory also can be applied to non-linear heat equation, non-linear Laplase equation, non-linear wave equation, non-linear Schrödinger equation, compressible Navier-Stokes equations and complex Momge-Ampére eqation.

-This manuscript has been read by Naofumi Mori (@n_mori00), Associate Professor of Mathematical Sciences.
+This manuscript has been read by Naofumi Mori (@n_mori00), Associate Professor of Mathematical Sciences, and a thesis of Open University of Japan.